statop/lazy-load-bug/README.md

 **The core problem seems to be that the lazy loading mechanism cannot pick and choose stuff out of barrel files**

-Everything in that barrel will always be a part of the same chunk.
+Everything in a barrel will always be a part of the same chunk.
 It will never get split up.

+And by creating a angular cli library (ng-packagr), you are effectivly creating a barrel.

+It is possible to create a library with a custom webpack build that allows imports like 'test-lib/common/truck', but it cannot be done with proper angular cli libraries.